 I don’t really remember why I did it, but I happened to make a few extra payments before my loans officially came due.
 This is what my 2013 student loan payments looked like:

 Ouch!
-The $750 payment didn’t even touch any of the principle!
-You ever hear of throwing money away That’s basically what this was.
+The $750 payment didn’t even touch any of the loan principal.
+I was basically throwing money away here.

 My second payment of $750 on a different student loan did only slightly better.